oracle-livelabs/oci/oci-dns-traffic-management/lab2/lab2.md

-# East-West Traffic Inspection
+# DNS Zone and OCI Health Checks

 ### Introduction

-Estimated Time: 30-45 minutes
+Estimated Time: 15 minutes

-### About East-West Traffic Inspection
+### About this lab

-East-West Traffic Inspection is done when two or more hosts from the same environment (in our case, OCI) communicate with each other and there is a Network Firewall on the path that is policing the traffic.
+OCI DNS Traffic Steering can work only on DNS Zones managed by the OCI Public DNS service.
+You can:
+* Buy a DNS domain from a Registrar and configure the Registrar's DNS menu to point to the OCI Name Servers.
+* If you already own a domain (ex: customer.com) but is managed by another DNS service you can delegate a subdomain (ex: oci.customer.com) to the OCI Name Servers.
+In this lab we will cover the steps to add a public zone/domain to OCI.
+Note that without an OCI managed DNS Zone you cannot use the DNS Traffic Steering Policies.

+We will also add, in task 2, an OCI [Health Check](https://docs.oracle.com/en-us/iaas/Content/HealthChecks/Concepts/healthchecks.htm) Monitor.
+The OCI Traffic Steering service uses this monitoring service to decide, based on the policy, what to respond to the DNS query.

 ### Objectives

 In this lab, you will:

-* Configure OCI Cloud Shell for management access to private Compute Instances.
-* Deploy two application subnets in the same VCN as the OCI Network Firewall
-* Deploy two private OCI Compute Instances, one in each application subnet.
-* Adjust VCN routing so the traffic between the two Instances passes through the OCI Network Firewall.
-* Modify the OCI Firewall policy to allow some connectivity between the two hosts.
-* Test both allowed and denied traffic and observe the Firewall Traffic Log.
+* Onboard a Public DNS Zone in OCI.
+* Create an OCI Health Check instance to monitor the Web servers deployed in the previous lab.

 ![lab2](images/lab2.png)

-## Task 1: Configure the OCI Cloud Shell
+## Task 1: Onboard a public DNS Zone

-  In this lab and the next ones, we will need to connect to test Compute Instances to generate traffic and test connectivity.
-While this can be accomplished in any way, one of the easiest is to use the **Cloud Shell** embedded in the OCI Console.
-We will configure the service to run in a **private** mode so that we can use it to connect to private resources.
-In private mode we will have to give it a VCN and Subnet to be deployed in so we will use the Firewall Subnet created in the previous lab.
-This functionality is only available in the **HOME** region of your account.

 1. Log into the Oracle Cloud console.
-Make sure you are in the **HOME** region of the tenancy.
-On the top right side, start **Cloud Shell**.
+On the Oracle Cloud Infrastructure Console Home page, go to the Burger menu (on top left), select Networking and click on **Virtual cloud networks**.
+Press **Start VCN Wizard**.
   ![Start Cloud Shell](images/startcs.png)

    If you have never used Cloud Shell before, Oracle will start the Instance with a **Public** network.